 What is the meaning of Saint Columba?

-According to historical sources, St. Columba means “holy dove”.
-Although he was given the name ‘Columba’, meaning dove, at baptism, because he spent so much time in church as a child, people called him ‘Colum-Cille’s, meaning ‘Dove of the Church’, and the saint is known by this name to this day in Ireland and Scotland.
+According to historical sources, St. Columba means “holy dove.”
+Although he was given the name ‘Columba,’ meaning dove, at baptism because he spent so much time in church as a child, people called him ‘Colum-Cille’s, meaning ‘Dove of the Church, and this name knows the saint to this day in Ireland and Scotland.

-At his baptism, the saint was given the name Columba, which translates as ‘dove’.
-Because he spent his childhood in the church, and because he would later travel the land of Ireland as a ‘troubadour’ of Christ, he would be nicknamed Columcille, Columcellus, or Colme, meaning ‘dove’ of the Church.
+At his baptism, the saint was given the name Columba, which translates as ‘dove.’
+Because he spent his childhood in the church and because he would later travel to the land of Ireland as a ‘troubadour’ of Christ, he would be nicknamed Columcille, Columcellus, or Colme, meaning ‘dove’ of the Church.

 According to the custom of the time, Columba was entrusted to an improved priest named Cruitnecan, who, in addition to the fine education he gave him, also instilled in him a love of the Church.
 Thus the saint entered the monastery of Moville, whose abbot was Saint Bishop Finian, who also ordained him a bishop.

 Tradition has recorded many stories of the miracles and beautiful healings performed by Columba, who also apparently enjoyed the gift of prophecy.

 According to biblical sources, one of Columba’s miracles was to baptize a child with water sprinkled from the rock at his prayers, just like Moses.
 Once, in Scotland, some peasants brought a child to Columba to baptize him.
 Because they could find no water nearby, Columba knelt and prayed at length.
 Then, blessing a nearby rock, a stream of water gushed from it, just as Moses had done in the wilderness.
 Columba baptized the child with this water, making a prophecy about him which was later fulfilled.